ahmedbidani/queue-break-app/README.md

-# rct-electron-starter
+# Queue break app
-This is a Electron reactjs boilerplate for rapid cross-platform application development
+This is a Electron reactjs project